tamia-naidu/campsite_commander/README.md

 # 📱 Campsite Commander

 ## App Description:
 The Campsite Commander app is an Android application developed utilising Kotlin through Android Studio.
-The intetion of the app is to assist users to pack before departing for an outdoor adventure, example: a camping trip.
+The intention of the app is to assist users to pack before departing for an outdoor adventure, example: a camping trip.

 ## Features Include: